chayan-2003/School_Payment_Microservice/README.md

 ### **Setup and Installation Guide**

-This guide provides step-by-step instructions to set up and run the Payment Microservices application built with NestJS.
+This guide provides step-by-step instructions to set up and run the Payment Microservices application built with NestJS, Prisma, and MongoDB.

 ---